-Egypt's iconic ancient pyramids are famous around the world, and are undoubtedly one of the most sought-after sights for overseas visitors to Africa.
-The Great Pyramid of Giza, for example, is recognised as one of the Seven Wonders of the Ancient World and remains one of Egypt's biggest tourist attractions.
+Egypt's iconic ancient pyramids are famous around the world and are undoubtedly one of the biggest draws for visitors to North Africa.
+The Great Pyramid of Giza, for example, is recognized as one of the Seven Wonders of the Ancient World and remains one of Egypt's most popular tourist attractions.
 In comparison, Sudan's Meroë Pyramids are relatively unknown; and yet, they are less crowded, more numerous and steeped in fascinating history.

 The Pyramids Today